-Untreated infected wounds can leave a scar, at best, or lead to more serious complications — including death — at worst.
+While some minor wound infections can heal on their own, untreated infected wounds can leave a scar, at best, or lead to more serious complications — including death — at worst.
 The first human being ever to be treated with penicillin, for example, eventually died from an infected puncture wound that had resulted from a run-in with a rose thorn.
 Although the patient initially responded to the then-new wonder drug, there was not yet enough of the antibiotic available to effectively treat his infection.

 This anecdote underscores the potential seriousness of a “simple” infected cut.
 Fortunately, today’s patients typically benefit from ready access to effective prescription antibiotics.
 We do face a similar challenge, however, in that the rise of antibiotic-resistant methicillin-resistant Staphylococcus aureus (MRSA) poses a serious challenge for modern medicine.
-MRSA is becoming increasingly common, and requires prompt, aggressive medical attention to prevent serious, progressive infection.
+MRSA is becoming increasingly common and requires prompt, aggressive medical attention to prevent serious, progressive infection.

 When to Seek Treatment for An Infected Cut at PhysicianOne Urgent Care